Mrazbb/Piano-MIDI-LED/readme.md

-# Illuminating Piano Keys with an LED Strip and ESP32
+# Lighting Piano Keys with an LED Strip and ESP32

 This project creates synchronized visual effects on a piano by illuminating an LED strip based on MIDI data.
 The system translates real-time MIDI messages from a piano into dynamic lighting patterns.